LouisHDev/planka_app/README.md

 If you find any bugs or want to suggest new features, feel free to [open an issue](https://github.com/LouisHDev/planka_app/issues).

+## Release

+All the APK´s of the versions can be found as attachments below each release.
+For IOS, please reach out to me.

 ## Info

-In the current App state, you will have to often refresh or go back to the boards and then back into whereever you were again.
+In the current App state, you will have to often refresh or go back to the boards and then back into where ever you were again.
 This is due to no caching at the moment.
 Planning to add this in the next Version.
 So keep in mind.
 The changes you´ve made are already on the Server, just not showing instantly.

 ## Support